 - Hair: THC in your hair can be detected up to 90 days after your last consumption.
 But on the other hand, drug tests based on hair are unreliable since the hair test is a little invasive and takes less time to study than conventional urine and blood tests.
 This factor, most of the time, leads to false positives.

-- Urine: Urine tests are certainly the most common testing method and most popular indeed because of their effectiveness and because it’s not too invasive.
+- Urine: To pass urine test the most common testing method and most popular indeed because of their effectiveness and because it’s not too invasive.
 The test results will give a positive for a person who’s a regular user, even more than 30 days after last consumption.

 - Blood: The blood test has a shorter detection time and can detect THC only up to two days after last consumption.
 If you’re a chronic user, the test will only give a positive if you get tested up to seven days after your latest consumption.